Doug Ford: Ontario Place and Ontario Science Centre controversy

 In 2024, the Ontario government closed down the Ontario Science Centre due to a report suggesting that the roof tiles of the science centre could collapse without repairs.
 However, the company that originally built the science centre said that the building does not need to be shut down, and offered to fix it.
-Now-nobel laureate Geoffrey Hinton pledged 1 million dollars to help rebuild the science centre, but this did not stop the Ford government's plan: the science centre will still be moved to Ontario Place in 2029 at the earliest, and into a space that is 50% smaller than the previous one.
-The updated budget in 2024 pushed the cost to build the new, smaller science center to 1.4 billion, less than maintaining it at its current location, which is assessed at 1.3 billion.
+Now-Nobel laureate Geoffrey Hinton pledged $1 million to help rebuild the science centre, but this did not stop the Ford government's plan: the science centre will still be moved to Ontario Place in 2029 at the earliest, and into a space that is 50% smaller than the previous one.
+The updated budget in 2024 pushed the cost to build the new, smaller science center to $1.4 billion, compared to $1.3 billion for maintaining it at its current location.
 As of Fall 2024, parts of the Science Centre's contents are scattered around malls in the GTA for temporary exhibits.

 On April 16, 2025, The New York Times published an investigation revealing that Therme Group, the company behind the planned spa and wellness facility at Ontario Place, had misrepresented itself during the bidding process.
 The report found that Therme falsely claimed to operate multiple spa facilities across Europe, when in fact it had only run a single location in Romania.
 The investigation also raised concerns about the company's financial health and the fairness of the provincial government's contracting process.
 Doug Ford has since called for a review into the procurement of the Ontario Place contract by Therme Group.